Understanding and Mitigating Bias Inheritance in LLM-based Data Augmentation on Downstream Tasks: Understanding Bias Inheritance

-\textbf{Training and Evaluation.} We use Llama-3.1-8B-Instruct \citep{meta2024llama} as the main LLM for biased data generation and fine-tune it using LoRA \citep{hulora}.
-The total training sample sizes for cultural and gender fine-tuning are 2,833 and 3,600, respectively, while we vary the bias ratio $\gamma$ to generate different biased data.
+\textbf{Training and Evaluation.} For biased data generation and fine-tuning, we use Llama-3.1-8B-Instruct as the main LLM and GPT-4o-mini for large-scale generalization.
+We further provide cross-architecture and model-size validation on additional models from the Qwen and DeepSeek series in Appendix~\ref{app:cross_family}.
+The total training sample sizes for cultural and gender fine-tuning are $2,833$ and $3,600$, respectively, while we vary the bias ratio $\gamma$.
 More large-scale studies are provided in \Cref{sec-exp-large-scale}.
-For cultural evaluation, We use 16 publicly available test sets with a total of 16,980 samples for classification tasks, where we report the macro F1 score as metric.
+For cultural evaluation, we use $16$ public test sets with a total of $16,980$ samples for classification tasks, where we report the macro F1 score as metric.
 Additionally, the percentage of negative adjectives \citep{naous-etal-2024-beer} related to agency, beliefs and communion dimensions is used for story generation.
-For gender evaluation, we ensure gender balance by sampling 300 examples for each profession from the test set, with an equal distribution between male and female data, using accuracy for classification.
+For gender evaluation, we ensure gender balance by sampling $300$ examples for each profession from the test set, with an equal distribution between male and female data, using accuracy for classification.
 Hiring recommendation is evaluated by the percentage of candidates across gender and cultural groups, and salary recommendation by the average recommended salaries for male and female candidates.
-More details of datasets and metrics are in Appendix~\ref{sec:evaluation}.
+More details of datasets and metrics are in \Cref{sec:evaluation}. \textbf{Our analysis is well supported by statistical significance analysis (see Appendix \ref{sec:stat_sig}).}